 We are committed to protecting human rights and ensuring there is no slavery or human trafficking in our business or supply chain.
 There is a clear statement of our intent on our website www.braemar.com.

-As part of employee onboarding, new joiners must complete our Governance Framework training which covers all our key polices and includes the following training modules:
+As part of employee onboarding, new joiners must complete our Governance Framework training which covers all our key polices and includes the training modules at the bottom of this page.